askui/askui/docs/docs/general/01-Getting Started/enterprise-checklist.md

 * Check our [proxy troubleshooting page](../07-Troubleshooting/proxy.md) for AskUI specific guidance on how to setup the proxy for `Node.js`.

 ### Permissions
-UiController/Remote Device Controller needs permissions for _screen recording_ and _accessibility features_ to control your machine like a human.
+The AskUI Controller needs permissions for _screen recording_ and _accessibility features_ to control your machine like a human.
 Follow the instructions for your operating system.

 ### macOS